KorawitGems/vision_robot_ros/README.md

 # 2. Object Detection

+This node publishes a Marker Array containing 3D position objects detected using a Deep Learning model with OpenCV DNN.

+Requirements:

-Train an object detection model such as Tensorflow.
+1.Train an object detection model using a deep learning platform such as TensorFlow.

-Replace the trained model path in launch file before running.
+2.Replace the trained model path in the launch file before running.

 ```bash
 roslaunch vision_robot_ros rgbd_object_detect_node.launch